Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Quasibound states

 and

-Therefore, in order to fully satisfy the first boundary condition, we must impose that $C_{2}=0$ in Eq.~(\ref{eq:full_wave_KNBH}), and in (\ref{eq:analytical_solution_radial_KNBH}) as well.
+Therefore, in order to fully satisfy the first boundary condition, we must impose that $C_{2,1}=0$ in Eq.~(\ref{eq:full_wave_KNBH}), and in Eq.~(\ref{eq:analytical_solution_radial_KNBH}) as well.
 Thus, we get

 The second boundary condition is such that the radial solution must tend to zero far from the black hole at asymptotic infinity.
-In this limit, which means $r \rightarrow \infty$ (or $x \rightarrow \infty$), we will use the asymptotic power-series for the two linearly independent solutions of the confluent Heun equation \cite{Ronveaux:1995}, at $x=\infty$, to expand (in a sector) the radial solution (\ref{eq:analytical_solution_radial_KNBH}) as
+In this limit, which means $r \rightarrow \infty$ (or $x \rightarrow \infty$), we will use the two linearly independent solutions of the confluent Heun equation at spatial infinity, which are given by Eqs.~(\ref{eq:U1i}) and (\ref{eq:U2i}), to obtain the following asymptotic behavior